‘Rhythm And Youth’ exhibit drawing rave reviews - The Troy Messenger

 Allen said it would be difficult to view Ahmad Austin’s paintings and not feel the energy that exists in his work.

-The Johnson Center will host a reception for Ahmad Austin from 5 until 7 p.m. on Thursday, April 20 and the public is invited.

-“The artist’s reception will be an opportunity to view Ahmad Austin’s amazing artwork and also hear him talk about his work,” Allen said.
-“The more you know about an artist and his work, the more you can understand and appreciate it.”
+“The artist’s reception is an opportunity to learn more about the artist and his work,” Allen said.
+“The more you know, the better you can understand and appreciate Ahmad Austin’s work..”

 The Johnson Center for the Arts is located at 300 East Walnut Street in downtown Troy.
-Hours are from 10 a.m. until 5 p.m.
+Regular hours are 10 a.m. until 5 p.m.
 Monday through Friday.
 Admission is free.